claudiarella/academic-kickstart/content/authors/admin/_index.md

  - Researchers
  - Visitors

-# ... driven by the wish to probe the most fundamental physical phenomena and their underlying mathematical structures.
-# ... side collaborations
-# ...
-CERN internship

-# In collaboration with Prof. Francis Brown (Mathematical Institute, University of Oxford), I am working on a research project in the field of Motivic Amplitudes investigating the motivic Galois coaction and factorisation theorems in the case of Feynman graphs with non-generic kinematics.

-# In collaboration with Prof. Francesco Riva (Department of Theoretical Physics, University of Geneva), I am working on a research project in the area of Effective Field Theory investigating restrictions on Horndeski theories placed by positivity bounds.

-# SPOSTA INTERESSI - VEDI ESEMPIO.
-I am a postdoctoral research assistant in mathematics at University of Oxford in the group of Professor Francis Brown.
-My research area is number theory and my interests include modular forms, elliptic curves and periods.
-I am also interested in applications of number theory to high energy physics.

 ---

 I am a Research and Teaching Assistant in Mathematical and Theoretical Physics at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].